edbarbera/quiz-app/README.md

 # Maths Quiz App

 This is a simple maths quiz app for students to practice subitising.
-Currently the questions are only for numbers 0-10, but could be extended in the future for more advanced learners.
+Currently the questions are only for a select few numbers 0-10, but could be extended in the future for more advanced learners.

 ## How to run